-Symphony Orchestra (Honors)......Credits: 5 Grades 10, 11, 12
+Symphony Orchestra (Honors)......
+Credits: 5 Grades 10, 11, 12

-Prerequisite - by invitation of the director; audition required
+Prerequisite - audition required

 The Symphony Orchestra performs advanced orchestral literature, and may be combined with winds and percussion to form a full symphony orchestra.
 There is strong emphasis on individual performance, leadership, responsibility and musical growth in the exact execution of challenging literature.
 Participation is by audition and recommendation of the instructor and governed by a rigid consideration for balanced instrumentation.
 Scheduled public performances are a requirement of the course.